hendenburg/Streamira/README.md

 # Streamira

 Streamira is a self-hosted music streaming service dedicated to modularity and redundancy.
 With a focus on a decentralized daemonization of music hosting.
 Not only is Streamira an organizational daemon, but it plans to be a subsystem of client and web services.
-Another primary feature will be an extensible API.<sup>1</sup>
+Another primary feature will be an extensible API.<sup>1</sup> When speaking of Streamira, it speaks of the ecosystem in its entirely.
+The Streamira-Daemon, the Streamia-Web, and the Streamira-Client(s) services.

 ## Developmental Plans and Information